milkmansson/toit-ema/README.md

 Legitimate reasons for this might be where the required alpha might mean a number of samples are required before the average would make sense (and waiting for them is not desireable).
-Therefore, `set-required-coverage`, `is-warmed`, and `coverage` functions have have been added:
+The automatic reset of the object to zero has been removed, and the `set-required-coverage`, `is-warmed`, and `coverage` functions have have been added to allow the user to gate the readiness of the result as shown below.
 ```
 alpha := 0.25